 The Couples and Intimacies Project started in the fall of 2009 when Michele Scheinkman, Peggy Papp, and Jean Malpas got together to better understand how to help couples move away from their most entrenched reactive impasses and evolve the intimacy they were seeking.
-In the Fall of 2016 there was a change of participants and the team now includes: Michele Scheinkman, Peggy Papp, Suzanne Iasenza, Susan Lemor, Thomas Cronin and Keren Ludwig.
+In the Fall of 2016 there was a change of participants to include: Michele Scheinkman, Peggy Papp*, Suzanne Iasenza, Susan Lemor, Thomas Cronin, and Keren Ludwig.

 Since the beginning we have met weekly with the focus of transforming couple impasses.
 The therapists have taken turns seeing couples, and every session is followed with a Reflecting Team giving feedback to the couple.
 We rely on the Family Process articles: “The Vulnerability Cycle: Working with Impasses in Couples Therapy” (Scheinkman & Fishbane, 2004), “The Multi- Level Approach: A Road Map for Couples Therapy” (Scheinkman, 2010), “Beyond the Trauma of Betrayal: Reconsidering Affairs in Couples Therapy” (Scheinkman, 2005), and others as our theoretical and clinical foundation.